osamaalmughanni/Kumiko/Kumiko/docs.md

 ## Frequently Asked Questions

 ### Q: What is the purpose of this project?
-A: Kumiko is a passion project developed by Osama Almughanni.
-Its main purpose is to simplify the process of developing, sharing, and version-controlling Dynamo scripts.
+A: Kumiko's main purpose is to simplify the process of developing, sharing, and version-controlling Dynamo scripts.

 ### Q: Can I use Kumiko for free?
 A: Yes, absolutely.
 You can use most of Kumiko's features at no cost.
 However, you won't be able to add team members or share scripts without a paid subscription.